 You will need new insurance for every new contract

 In most cases, businesses will only need to purchase a single policy that covers all the contracts and projects that the business undertakes.
-It may only be necessary to purchase new insurance when the new contract is extremely complex, involves high risks or is large.
+It may only be necessary to purchase new insurance instead renewing insurance policy when the new contract is extremely complex, involves high risks or is large.
 Most of the public liability insurance policies are designed to be flexible.
 This makes it easy to add more features as the business grows or takes on new projects.
 This will not only be convenient but will also ensure that your business needs are met.

 When looking for insurance policies to protect your small business, it is important to work with reliable and reputable insurance companies.
 Self-employed public liability insurance can be of great benefit to your company.